mewbmc/BetterMinestom/.github/README.md

 [![wiki](https://img.shields.io/badge/documentation-wiki-74aad6?style=for-the-badge)](https://wiki.minestom.net/)
 [![discord-banner](https://img.shields.io/discord/706185253441634317?label=discord&style=for-the-badge&color=7289da)](https://discord.gg/pkFRvqB)

+THIS IS NOT THE OFFICIAL MINESTOM PROJECT BUT A FORK!!!!!!
+PLEASE VISIT https://github.com/Minestom/Minestom

 Minestom is an open-source library that enables developers to create their own Minecraft server software, without any code from Mojang.

 The main difference between Mojang's vanilla server and a minestom-based server, is that ours does not contain any features by default!